Transactions Dashboard

 - Document type.
 Displays all the business documents types in the system.
 The possible values are: EDI, EDIINT, XML, unknown, and other.

 - Processing status.
 Displays all the possible processing statuses of the business documents.
 You can select multiple processing statuses.
-For the list of all the processing statuses, see Viewing and Downloading Transactions.

 - User status.
 Displays all the user statuses in the EDI business document.
 You can also type a custom user status. - The search filters allow you to select multiple values as search criteria for each filter.
 You can use the More filters option to include all other document attributes as filters to refine your search result further.